kevando/chaz-app/documentation/ROADMAP.md

  - Added some janky animation to welcome page
  - Changed the navbar height from to
  - Added recr
- - added custom error logging to fabric
+ - added custom error logging to fabric (not sure if this works) -

 =---